-Most of RA Salvatore's attempts at a Crowning Moment of Awesome for his characters come off seeming a little cheesy, but most of them still get at least really good one.
+Some of RA Salvatore's attempts at a Crowning Moment of Awesome come off seeming a little cheesy, but most of the characters he's written still get at least really good one.

 Drizzt: Proving that the parry, indeed, was wrong.